 - 1 cup dry pasta

-- Add a 14 oz can diced tomatoes, 4 cups chicken broth, four cloves crush garlic, one teaspoon basil, ½ teaspoon oregano and ⅛-1/4 teaspoon crushed red pepper.
-Add ½ cup Parmesan cheese, chicken, pepper, and onion.
+- To a 4-quart crock pot or a large pot, add a 14 oz can of diced tomatoes, 4 cups chicken broth, 4 cloves crushed garlic, 1 teaspoon basil, ½ teaspoon oregano, and ⅛-1/4 teaspoon crushed red pepper.
+Add ½ cup grated or shredded Parmesan cheese, chicken, pepper, and onion.

 Your Own Private Notes